Ken Cole – Executive Director

 April Johnson - Violin Teacher - Hoff-Barthelson Music School

 April Johnson has been part of the Hoff-Barthelson Music School family for 30 years.
 She started her career as the Dean of the Mount Vernon Music Academy, a satellite of HBMS.
-She has since served on its Faculty Council, Faculty Committee, Friends Volunteer Committee and continued her robust teaching schedule as a member of the violin, Suzuki violin, and chamber music faculty.
+She has since served on its Faculty Council, Faculty Committee, and Friends Volunteer Committee and continued her robust teaching schedule as a member of the violin, Suzuki violin, and chamber music faculty.

 Ms. Johnson received her Bachelor of Music degree with honors in violin performance from the Oberlin College Conservatory of Music.
 She continued her professional studies with Burton Kaplan, Joyce Robbins and with Masao Kawasaki and Itzhak Perlman of the Brooklyn College Conservatory.

 She maintains a private violin teaching studio at her home.
-During the summer months she joins the Kinhaven Music School Adult Chamber Music Workshop faculty in Vermont.
+During the summer months, she joins the Kinhaven Music School Adult Chamber Music Workshop faculty in Vermont.